flybywiresim/docs/docs/fbw-a32nx/installation.md

     - Our flight data recorder (for debugging purposes which we may ask you to provide).

     **It is up to you to keep this folder or not.**

-If the folders are hidden to you follow the directions on [Microsoft's support site](https://support.microsoft.com/en-us/windows/view-hidden-files-and-folders-in-windows-10-97fbc472-c603-9d90-91d0-1166d1d9f4b5).

 ### Microsoft Store Version